 - Nathan Vaughn (graduated May 2015, currently a graduate student at University of Michigan) – Bifurcations in Thin-Film Traveling Waves – Resulting in Publication “A numerical study of traveling waves for a model of thin films in cylindrical domains”

-- Anya Katsevich (Undergrad Researcher, graduated May 2017, currently a graduate student at the Courant Institute) – Honors Thesis on “The hydrodynamic limit of a crystal surface jump diffusion with Metropolis-type rates”
+- Anya Katsevich (graduated May 2017, NSF postdoc at MIT) – Honors Thesis on “The hydrodynamic limit of a crystal surface jump diffusion with Metropolis-type rates”